EndpointProviders 1.2.4

 }

-To add all endpoints from classes with the IEndpointProvider interface, we should use the AddEndPointProviderFactory before building the app, and the AddEndpointsFromEndpointProviders after building the app:
+To register all endpoints from classes with the IEndpointProvider interface, use AddEndPointProviderFactory before building the app and AddEndpointsFromEndpointProviders after building the app:

 using EndpointProviders;